FrankM89/UCLA-VIRT-FSF-PT-10-2022-U-LOLC/19-PWA/01-Activities/28-Stu_Mini-Project/README.md

 * As a developer, I want all my scripts to run from the root directory `package.json`.

-* As a developer, I want to be able to run `npm run start` in the command line and have both my client and server start.
+* As a developer, I want to be able to run `npm run start:dev` in the command line and have both my client and server start.

-* As a developer, I want to be able to run `npm run start:prod` in the command line to run our build script and start our server.
+* As a developer, I want to be able to run `npm run start` in the command line to run our build script and start our server.

 * As a developer, I want to be able to run `npm run server` in the command line and have just our server start without the client.